y702827/git/personal-docs/project-ideas.md

        (O matches A).
 No renames are detected.
 As such, a/foo won't get renamed to c/foo.]

-* GVFS-like experience
-  * git-bomb repo (add object, add tree with 10 entries all pointing to that object with different names, then another tree with 10 entries all pointing to that tree with 10 different names, etc. until we have 1M trees)
-  * sparse checkout pattern that ignores nearly all paths
-  * small modification to oid_object_info_extended() to add a short pause
-  * Use this repo to time operations; checkout new branch, merge, etc.

 * flag/command-name consistency
-  * Implement cherry-pick --skip
-  * Make commit error message during rebase or cherry-pick show 'rebase --skip' or 'cherry-pick --skip' as advice rather than 'If you wish to skip this... git reset'
   * sequencer.c:create_seq_dir():
       error(_("a cherry-pick or revert is already in progress"));
       advise(_("try \"git cherry-pick (--continue | --quit | --abort)\""));